jnun/5daydocs/work/tasks/review/41-simplify-platform-selection-git-only.md

-# Simplify Platform Selection to Git + GitHub Issues Only
+# Task 41: Simplify Platform Selection to Git + GitHub Issues Only

 ## Problem
 Setup.sh offers Jira and Bitbucket options that aren't implemented yet.
 This confuses users and creates false expectations.